butla/bultrowicz.com/cv/curriculum_vitae.en.md

 ### Python microservices on PaaS done right
 EuroPython 2015 talk. https://youtu.be/WYXkpiaGBms

-A a collection of tips and practices that allow to have a successful microservices-based project.
+A collection of tips and practices that allow to have a successful microservices-based project.
 Concerns development, testing and work organization.

 ## Education